 Wilmer McLean was touched by this start of the war as well as the end of the war.
 During this first battle of the Civil War, Confederate Brigadier General P.G.T.
 Beauregard set up his headquarters in the farmhouse owned by the 47-year-old McLean.
 During the battle, McLean’s house was hit by a shell.

-It is difficult to believe the letter was written by a soldier and not by a poet or a famous writer.
-But in reality, Major Ballou was well educated and had worked as a lawyer and an elocution teacher.
+It is difficult to believe that Ballou’s letter was written by a soldier and not by a poet or a famous writer.
+But in reality, Major Ballou was well educated and had worked as a lawyer and as an elocution teacher.
 He also had served as speaker in the Rhode Island House of Representatives.

-Ken Burns has explained that apparently the letter was saved for future generations as friends of the family began copying the letter by hand and passing it around in those pre-Internet days.
+Ken Burns has explained that it appears the Ballou letter was saved for future generations by friends of Ballous’ family.
+At some point, friends of the Ballou family began copying the letter by hand and passing it around in those pre-Internet days.